 In discharging its Corporate Governance responsibilities, Bayport Savings and Loans PLC is guided by relevant laws and regulations and international best practices.
-The Company's corporate governance principles are contained in a number of corporate documents, including the Company's Regulations, the Board Charter, Corporate Governance Policy, Charters of Board and Management Committees, Code of Ethics and Business Conduct policy and other policies that govern the day-to-day operations and ethical behaviours of staff and other relevant stakeholders.
+The Company's corporate governance principles are contained in a number of corporate documents, including the Company's Regulations, the Board Charter, Corporate Governance Charter, Charters of Board and Management Committees, Conflict of Interest Policy and other policies that govern the day-to-day operations and ethical behaviours of staff and other relevant stakeholders.